MicrosoftDocs/powerapps-docs/powerapps-docs/teams/edit-delete-table.md

 - **Quick create settings**: This enables quick creation of records for clients that support this feature.

 > [!NOTE]
-> Each ***REMOVED*** environment is assigned a prefix upon creation, such as *cr1a3*.
+> Each Project Oakdale environment is assigned a prefix upon creation, such as *cr1a3*.
 Every table and column name created will be prefixed with this value.
 This value can’t be changed.

 1. On the left navigation pane, select **Tables**.
 2. Open the table you want to edit.